 His thirst for vengeance knows no bounds

 In one miniseries that sent shockwaves throughout the oceans, Black Manta managed to kidnap the infant son of Aquaman and Mera.
 Knowing that the baby was unable to survive outside of water, he placed Aquababy inside a bubble that slowly filled with air.
 He then forced Aquaman and his sidekick Aqualad to battle each other.
 One of them had to first die before the other could rescue the child.
 While both superheroes broke free of the arena, they were too late to save Aquababy.

 Mera blamed Aquaman for the murder of her son, and the grieving father was changed forever after he held the lifeless body of his only offspring in his arms.
 The tragedy accentuated the lengths that Black Manta is always willing to go in order to see his sworn enemy suffer.

 Black Manta has always been known for his visually striking battle suit with a giant bug-esque helmet and glowing red eyes.
 However, a decade after the character made his debut in the comic books, the writers decided in 1977 to reveal the man hiding inside.

 When the massive headgear was removed, Black Manta came out to be an African American who wanted to take control of the seas and use it as a sanctuary for his race.
 The source materials at the time led him to be vocal about his fight against oppression and injustice.
 The guy simply wanted a place for him and his people to call home.

 Despite the storyline branching into different mythologies over time, Black Manta has continued to be portrayed by an African American.
 The upcoming movie will follow likewise, paying homage to the source materials.

-“Lore Guard” is an exclusive segment that brings attention to the genuine history behind characters, storylines, events, artifacts, and such, from their respective original works.
-They may differ in their adaptations for different mediums, but it is important to know how they were initially penned.
+“Lore Guard” is an exclusive segment that brings attention to the genuine history behind characters, storylines, events, artifacts, and such.
+They may differ in their adaptations for different mediums but it is important to know how they were initially penned.